2022 Donation RecipientCowichan Valley Youth Services

 Carrie finds joy in creativity, travel, culinary experiences, interior design, family, volunteering with Nourish Cowichan, yoga, and nature.

 Megan moved to the Cowichan Valley nearly 30 years ago.
 She fell in love with the area and her now husband, and never left.
 Here, Megan and Mike have enjoyed living and raising their two beautiful daughters.
-Her family has many fond memories volunteering with the Duncan Wildcats and Run for the Claus, where together, their family experienced the joys of volunteering.
 Megan has also been a team member of the PURICA family since 2008.

 Jennifer and her husband Erik are lifelong residents of the Cowichan Valley where they have raised their two children.
 When both kids were young and active in hockey, it was at that time when the importance of volunteering and community involvement became apparent.